Device management

 Device does not appear

-- -Check port (TLS vs non-TLS) and that TLS setting matches the port
+- -Check the port and make sure the TLS/SSL setting matches the port shown by Optimaatti

 - -Confirm the device is online and has internet access